In this Article

 There are several ways to approach the scanty hair problem of your baby, some of which include the following.

 Studies have shown that along with being great for the skin, Vitamin E helps in good hair growth and is used in numerous hair care products.

 Almonds are a great source of proteins and essential amino acids.
-Try giving your toddler 2-3 almonds in a day to increase the growth of the hair.
+Try giving your toddler 2-3 almonds a day to increase the growth of the hair.
 You can also use almond oil to massage your baby’s head.

-Iron is another important nutrient that helps improve hair growth.
-It avoids the breakage of hair because of fragility.
-Include ingredients that are rich in iron in your child’s diet, like green leafy vegetables, beans, pumpkin, and much more.
+Iron is another important nutrient that helps improve hair growth, as it avoids breakage of hair strands, leading to thicker and longer hair.
+Include ingredients that are rich in iron in your child’s diet, like green leafy vegetables, beans, pumpkin, and more.

-It is best to wash your child’s hair with a baby shampoo once in every 2-3 days to reduce the accumulation of dirt and to keep them clean.
-Always use lukewarm water that is not too hot and not too cold to keep your child from feeling uncomfortable.
+It is best to wash your child’s hair with a baby shampoo once in every two to three days to reduce the accumulation of dirt and keep the scalp clean.
+Always use lukewarm water that is not too hot and not too cold, to keep your child from facing discomfort

-Oiling and massaging can keep the blood circulation active and also provide the necessary moisture for healthy growth.
-You can use pure and organic coconut oil for great results.
-Along with feeding almonds, you can even give an almond oil massage on your child’s scalp to provide nutrition directly and improve the blood circulation.
+Oiling and massaging helps with blood circulation and provides the necessary moisture for healthy hair growth.
+You can use pure and organic coconut oil for great results, or any other oil you prefer.

-You can use a conditioner in case your child’s hair is too curly and bushy.
-A kid-friendly conditioner can not only help in handling the hair easily but can also provide essential nutrients to the scalp.
+You can use a conditioner, in case your child’s hair is too curly and bushy.
+A kid-friendly conditioner can not only help in handling the hair easily, but also provide essential nutrients to the scalp.
 It also helps in removing flakes.
-It is a good idea to try some natural conditioners like an egg, hibiscus, and yoghurt.
+It is a good idea to try some natural conditioners like egg, hibiscus, and yoghurt.
 They do not contain any harmful chemicals that could harm the baby and work wonders in softening hair.

 9. Aloe Vera

 Everyone knows that Aloe Vera works wonders on the skin, but it can also greatly help with hair growth.
-You can either apply Aloe Vera juice directly to your child’s scalp or mix it with the shampoo or conditioner to get results.
+You can either apply Aloe Vera juice directly to your child’s scalp or mix it with shampoo or conditioner for best results.

 10. Try Different Products

-Hair comes in different forms and textures.
+Hair comes in different types and textures.
 While one shampoo and conditioner is suitable for curly hair, it might not suit straight hair.
 Moreover, products catered solely towards babies are free of chemicals and safe to use.
-Try different products, until you find one that perfectly suits your child’s hair rather than sticking to one product.
-Try getting sachets of different shampoos and conditioners and try one once a week.
+Try different products, until you find one that perfectly suits your child’s hair, rather than sticking to one product.
+Try getting sachets of different shampoos and conditioners and try using a different one each week.
 You will eventually know which one suits your child the best.

 Some other extra tips include:

-- If you decide to tie your child’s hair, ensure that you tie them loosely.
+- If you decide to tie your child’s hair, ensure that you tie it loosely.
 Tight ponies and braids can damage the roots and cause hair fall.

-- Let your child drink ample water to ensure that they remain hydrated.
-You can also include a fruit juice once a day.
+- Give your child ample water to ensure that he remains hydrated.
+You can also include a fruit or vegetable juice, once a day.

-- Look for other home remedies to take care of your child’s hair.
+- Look for various home remedies to take care of your child’s hair.

 Every child is unique and different.
-In the same way, their hair has different needs and different ways to react to the trick you use on them.
-So if you’re not able to get good results, don’t go ahead and make drastic changes in your child’s diet.
-Remain patient and take things slow, you will eventually be able to get results.
+In the same way, their hair has different needs and reacts differently to various products and practices.
+Stay patient, take things slow, and you will eventually get results.